carpentries/instructor-training/episodes/08-motivation.md

 > ## Learning about Accessibility
 >
-> The [UK Home Office](https://hodigital.blog.gov.uk/category/accessibility/) has put together a set of posters of dos and don'ts for making
+> The [UK Home Office](https://hodigital.blog.gov.uk/category/accessibility/) has put together a set of posters of dos and do nots for making
 > visual and web-based materials more accessible for different populations.
 Take a look at one of
 > [these posters](https://github.com/UKHomeOffice/posters/blob/master/accessibility/dos-donts/posters_en-UK/accessibility-posters-set.pdf) and
 > put one thing you've learned in the Etherpad.